Can S/MIME be trusted when SSL has had so many security issues?

 The CRIME attack (reference) can be used to discover session tokens or other secret information based on the compressed size of HTTP requests that use DEFLATE or gzip.
 CRIME is a brute force attack that requires analysis of many copies of different encrypted data streams where there is similar information at the beginning (e.g. web session cookies).

-S/MIME does support message compression (though that is not necessarily widely used) is not vulnerable to this attack as there is only one encrypted content block and, even across multiple captured S/MIME messages, there is little expectation that the beginning of the encrypted message is usefully the same.
+S/MIME does support message compression (though it is not necessarily widely used), but it is not vulnerable to this attack as there is only one encrypted content block.
+Even across multiple captured S/MIME messages, there is little expectation that the beginning of the encrypted message is usefully the same.
 Additionally, it is unclear if the implementation of compression used by S/MIME is even analyzable in this way.

 S/MIME … not vulnrable.